|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chocoflan is simply the perfect dessert: it blends the creaminess and delicacy of a flan custard with the richness of chocolate cake.
+Chocoflan is simply the perfect dessert.
+It blends the creaminess and delicacy of a flan custard with the richness of chocolate cake.
 It's also known as Impossible Cake, thanks to the magical way it bakes.
-When you build the layers, you pour the chocolate batter in first, then the flan over it.
-However, while it bakes, the flan and chocolate layers seemingly flip.
-This is because the egg and cream in the custard cooks faster than the chocolate layer.
-The flan sinks below and the chocolate layer rises.
+Build the layers by pouring the chocolate batter in first, then the flan over it.
+While it bakes, the flan and chocolate layers flip.
+This is because the egg and cream in the custard cooks faster than the chocolate layer, so the flan sinks below and the chocolate layer rises.

 Allow your chocoflan to chill in the refrigerator at least four hours before you invert over a plate and gently release it from the pan to reveal its magical layers.
-This recipe is made for a bundt pan, which helps the cake cook evenly and reveals its layers beautifully.
+This recipe is made for a bundt pan, which helps the cake cook evenly and shows off the layers beautifully when sliced.

 In Mexico you can find chocoflan sold by street vendors.
 In the U.S. it's become increasingly popular at Mexican restaurants.
 But the best chocoflan is the kind you make yourself at home.

 "This recipe is very satisfying and easy to make.
 The cake is chocolatey and rich, and the flan is creamy and not overly sweet; it’s definitely a showstopper.
 Be sure to leave enough time to chill in the fridge before unmolding.
 Keep leftover cake refrigerated in an airtight container for up to 3 days." — Tara Omidvar